Gardaí can now fine cross-Border travellers under new Covid-19 rules

 The changes come in the form of two statutory instruments signed by Minister for Health Stephen Donnelly over the weekend and published on Monday morning.

-Separately, The Irish Times has learned a record number of fines for breaches of Covid-19 regulations have been handed out by gardaí in the last seven days.
-In the last week well over 1,500 fines have been handed out, bringing the total number of fines to over 3,000 since they were first introduced three weeks ago.
+Meanwhile, new figures show gardaí have handed out a record number of fines for breaches of Covid-19 regulations in the last seven days.
+In the last week well over 2,000 fines have been handed out, bringing the total number of fines to over 3,500 since they were first introduced three weeks ago.

-A “very significant” number of these fines were issued over the most recent weekend, a garda source said.
-“For some reason the message still isn’t getting through to some people.”

 Under the new statutory instruments signed by Mr Donnelly, people “not ordinarily resident in the State” are not allowed to travel within the State “without reasonable excuse”.